BinaryAnalysisPlatform/bap-toolkit-manager/README.md

 `bap-report` provides an easy way to run `bap` against variety of artifacts and analysis.
-Underneath of the hood `bap-report` is an extra layer for docker containers, so there is no need to install `bap` manually or to know how what arguments to feed to the docker.
+Underneath of the hood `bap-report` is an extra layer for docker containers, so there is no need to install `bap` manually or to know what arguments feed to the docker.

 The result of the running of `bap-report` is an html file that could be later opened in any browser.